MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 ### Will there be a transition period for existing customers?

-Yes, all existing customers will have a transition period until reporting is made available in the Power Platform admin center.
+Yes, all existing customers will have a transition period until reporting is made available in the Power Platform admin center or until the usage data is shown in the flow analytics page.

+### When will the storage limits be enforced?

+The storage limits will be enforced starting September, 2020.

+### How can I see the storage usage of my flow?

+We will soon make this data available in the flow analytics page on a per-flow basis.
+The current proposed limits do not affect most of our current customers.

 ### What tools can an admin use to monitor and analyze API requests across the platform?